graphite-project/graphite-web/docs/config-carbon.rst

  pattern = garbageCollections$
  retentions = 10s:14d

-The name [garbage_collection] is only used so that you know what section this is handling, and so that the parser knows a new section has started.
+The name ``[garbage_collection]`` is mainly for documentation purposes, and will show up in ``creates.log`` when metrics matching this section are created.

-The pattern above will match any metric that ends with ``garbageCollections``.
-For example, ``com.acmeCorp.javaBatch01.instance01.jvm.memory.garbageCollections`` would match, but ``com.acmeCorp.javaBatch01.instance01.jvm.memory.garbageCollections.full`` would not.
+The regular expression pattern will match any metric that ends with ``garbageCollections``.
+For example, ``com.acmeCorp.instance01.jvm.memory.garbageCollections`` would match, but ``com.acmeCorp.instance01.jvm.memory.garbageCollections.full`` would not.

-The retention line is saying that each 'slot' or 'datapoint' represents 10 seconds, and we want to keep enough slots so that they add up to 14 days of data.
+The retention line is saying that each datapoint represents 10 seconds, and we want to keep enough datapoints so that they add up to 14 days of data.

 Here's a more complicated example with multiple retention rates:

 .. code-block:: none

  [apache_busyWorkers]
- pattern = servers\.www.*\.workers\.busyWorkers$
+ pattern = ^servers\.www.*\.workers\.busyWorkers$
  retentions = 15s:7d,1m:21d,15m:5y

-The pattern matches server names that start with 'www', followed by anything, that end in '.workers.busyWorkers'.
-This way not all metrics associated with your webservers need this type of retention.
+In this example, imagine that your metric scheme is ``servers.<servername>.<metrics>``.
+The pattern would match server names that start with 'www', followed by anything, that are sending metrics that end in '.workers.busyWorkers' (note the escaped '.' characters).

-As you can see there are multiple retentions.
-Each is used in the order that it is provided.
-As a general rule, they should be in most-precise:shortest-length to least-precise:longest-time.
-Retentions are merely a way to save you disk space and decrease I/O for graphs that span a long period of time.
-By default, when data moves from a higher precision to a lower precision, it is **averaged**.
-This way, you can still find the **total** for a particular time period if you know the original precision.
-(To change the aggregation method, see the next section.)
+Additionally, this example uses multiple retentions.
+The general rule is to specify retentions from most-precise:least-history to least-precise:most-history -- whisper will properly downsample metrics (averaging by default) as thresholds for retention are crossed.

+By using multiple retentions, you can store long histories of metrics while saving on disk space and I/O. Because whisper averages (by default) as it downsamples, one is able to determine totals of metrics by reversing the averaging process later on down the road.

 Example: You store the number of sales per minute for 1 year, and the sales per hour for 5 years after that.
 You need to know the total sales for January 1st of the year before.
 You can query whisper for the raw data, and you'll get 24 datapoints, one for each hour.
 They will most likely be floating point numbers.
 You can take each datapoint, multiply by 60 (the ratio of high-precision to low-precision datapoints) and still get the total sales per hour.

-The old retentions was done as follows:
+Additionally, whisper supports a legacy retention specification for backwards compatibility reasons - ``seconds-per-datapoint:count-of-datapoints``

 .. code-block:: none

   retentions = 60:1440

 60 represents the number of seconds per datapoint, and 1440 represents the number of datapoints to store.
 This required some unnecessarily complicated math, so although it's valid, it's not recommended.
-It's left in so that large organizations with complicated retention rates need not re-write their storage-schemas.conf while when they upgrade.

 storage-aggregation.conf